As we all know, genius is 99% perspiration and 1% inspiration. And 1% willingness to disregard rules, especially rules about percentages.

 The word genius has become meaningless.
 I've been to the Genius Bar in an Apple store and I'm pretty sure those people aren't actual geniuses, they just know a lot more about computers than me.
 But so do most people, and it's no excuse to neglect your personal hygiene.
 Maybe we should go back to the earlier meaning of the word and talk about someone having a genius for doing something, rather than being a genius.
 For example, if I told you Mike Tyson was a genius you might disagree with me.
-Unless I'd brought him along and he was standing right next to me staring at your ear.
+Unless I'd brought him along and he was standing right next to me, staring at your ear and licking his lips.
 But if I said that Mike Tyson has a genius for brutally battering his opponents to a bloody pulp you'd probably agree with me even if he wasn't there.

-Recently Malcolm Gladwell wrote an article in The New Yorker about creativity (click here for summary).
+A while back Malcolm Gladwell wrote an article in The New Yorker about creativity (click here for summary).
 It was mostly about new technology, and one of Gladwell's points was that for every breakthrough idea there are dozens that don't make it, for a variety of reasons, and the most successful inventors and innovators are the most prolific ones who keep coming up with ideas until one of them works.
 To test this theory here's a list of inventions I came up with in the last 24 hours:

 Sofa-bath (for very small flats)

 I feel at least one of these has a future, maybe the sofa-bath.
 I'm not sure what a raisin tidy is; it was on the list by my bedside in the morning after a dream in which giant raisins rolled around my kitchen floor while I had an erotic encounter with a policewoman.